About CORCAN

 History of CORCAN

-Correctional industries play an important role in the daily operation of correctional institutions and the reintegration of offenders to the community.
-They particularly provide interventions that help offenders to address their correctional plan and meaningful daily activities.
 The role of CSC’s offender employment program has changed significantly since its start.
 In the 19th century, prison industry was a punishment meant to reform the misguided.
 In the early 20th century, it was seen as an important component in the rehabilitative process.
-Today, the employment and employability program, including interventions and services for offenders, contribute to the reintegration of federal offenders.
+Today, the employment and employability program contributes to the reintegration of federal offenders by providing skills, knowledge and training to assist them with employment upon their release.
 This has a positive impact on public safety.

 The ultimate goal of CSC’s offender employment and employability program is to help offenders to find and maintain employment in the community by building important skills, including providing: